ES-TUDelft/robot-interaction-tool/docs/INSTALLATION.md

 ## II.4.
 Install PIP and other dependencies

-* Open a terminal
+* Open a command prompt and install pip:

+`$ curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`

+`$ python get-pip.py`

+* Note: if python is not recognized then either add it to the environment variables (i.e., PYTHONPATH) or use C:\Python27\python.exe instead.

 * Use pip to install the project requirements:

+`$ cd robot-interaction-tool`

 `$ pip install -r requirements.txt`

+   * ==> if pip is not recognized, try: `C:\Python27\python.exe -m pip install -r requirements.txt`

-    * If you get errors related to the "qi" library, verify that NAOqi is in the PYTHONPATH.
+  * If you get errors related to the "qi" library, try to install it separately (e.g., pip install qi).

 ## II.5.
 Qt 5.13